eclipse-pass/main/docs/architecture.md

 ### Build Artifacts:

-_I don't have much insight on the workings of the deployed/production infrastructure, which from my understanding is different from our local dev environment created in `pass-docker`_

 | Component | Artifact | Source repo | Notes |
 | --- | --- | --- | --- |
 | UI | Docker image, Nginx w/web app | Source code from `pass-ui`, artifact created in `pass-docker` | Includes NPM package we publish from `pass-emnber-adapter` |